mintary/comp-250-prep/Session1.md

     Both frequency count dictionaries are of length 10 (which does not change depending on the size of the input).
 You could try creating a loop to iterate over them at the same time after counting your digits.
 How could this be useful?
 </details>

 **Extension:** For the interview problem you'd need to add bulls as well.
 But you want to make sure you're not double-counting your cows.
+There are many ways of doing this `:)`

 ### 2D arrays